ImgBotApp/InternetNL/test/mailauth/passed/description_en.md

 Good!
 Your domain contains all authenticity marks against email phishing.
-Therefore receivers are able to reliably seperate your authentic emails from phishing and spam emails abusing your domain in their sender address.
+Therefore receivers are able to reliably seperate phishing and spam emails abusing your domain in their sender address from your authentic emails.